 This type of termination does not automatically impact a student's enrollment at the university and individuals may be able to continue studies remotely.
 Impacted individuals are encouraged to reach out to their college or department to discuss possible options for academic program continuation.

-Where can individuals who have been impacted by a termination receive support?
+Where can individuals who have been impacted by a status termination receive support?

 Status termination may be upsetting and disruptive, and impacted individuals may wish to seek resources.